We Can Do Better than UBI

 Importantly, because a NIT is targeted and gradually phases out as income approaches the threshold, its overall cost is about half the cost of a UBI, at $1.8 Trillion, and roughly in with current spending on social welfare.

 But in reality, the NIT wouldn’t actually cost this much.
 The NIT would replace most of the existing welfare infrastructure.
 Housing assistance?
 Gone.
 Pell Grants?
 Gone.
 Lifeline?
 Gone.
 SNAP/WIC?
 Gone.
 The only exceptions might be education and healthcare benefits that are not easily replaced with direct cash.
+An NIT might even replace the minimum wage.
 Replacing these programs saves well over a trillion dollars a year and may even cancel out the NIT’s total cost.

 An NIT may actually save taxpayers money.
 Remember, the above welfare bureaucracies engender significant administrative costs.
-They have to hire staff, review documents, lease offices…etc. As much as 25 percent of funding is consumed by administration.
+They have to hire staff, review documents, lease offices…etc. A large percent of funding is consumed by administration.
 An NIT would eliminate this problem, with admin costs an order of magnitude better, under 2 percent, saving hundreds of billions a year.

 Cheaper and Better